adonoho/DDGPreferences/Readme.md

-## An iOS v8 incompatibility has surfaced in this code.
+## A Xcode6 incompatibility has surfaced in this code.

 The git branch `development-xc6` contains the fixes and improvements to the app for iOS v7 and later.
 If you wish to ship your app on a new version of the OS in the fall compiled by Xcode v6, I recommend that you use this version.
 Once the NDA is removed by Apple, I will describe the cause of the bug and fixes to this class.